thapawan/rasterMedialAxis/README.md

-Got it\!
-Here's the README tailored for your R package, "MMAT," designed for river centerline extraction and water-surface width estimation, mirroring the Python version but with R-specific details.

 ## Modified Medial Axis Transform for River Centerline Extraction and Water-surface Width Estimation (MMAT)

 <hr style="border: 1px solid black; margin: 0;">